jonathan-g/kayadata/cran-comments.md

     I have verified that the URLs are valid and work when visited interactively with browsers, but often give 503's when they are retrieved by robots.
   * There are no other notes from any of the builds.
-  * There are no notes from any of the local builds, the MacOS builds, or the win-builder oldrelease build.
+  * There are no notes from any of the local builds, the GitHub actions, or the r-hub MacOS builds.

 ## Reverse dependencies